Dispersive shock waves in periodic lattices: Model description and initial condition

 Furthermore, for $V_0\gg1$, the rapid decay of the Fourier coefficients $\hat{\omega}_{n,1}$ can be verified \cite{kevrekidis2009discrete,Alfimov_2002}, leading to a simplification of the discrete convolution term to include contributions only from the nearest lattice sites ${n\pm 1}$ to yield

-also referred to as the first- or lowest-band tight-binding approximation.
-In this regime, the propensity for tunneling across adjacent lattice sites is minimal (since $\hat{\omega}_{1,1}\ll\hat{\omega}_{0,1}$).
+also referred to as the first- or lowest-band tight-binding approximation. {We refer to Eq.~\eqref{system-wanner} as the scalar DNLS in our present work.} In this regime, the propensity for tunneling across adjacent lattice sites is minimal (since $\hat{\omega}_{1,1}\ll\hat{\omega}_{0,1}$).
 Furthermore, the initial condition for the continuum problem in this case reduces to a \textit{dam-break} problem

-where $c_{\pm}$ are the corresponding right (and left) \textit{discrete} Floquet-Bloch modes and $c^{-}>c^{+}$, since we restrict attention to $\mu_->\mu_+$ in Eq.~\eqref{eq: Initial condition for inhomogeneous NLS}.
+{where $c^{\pm}$ are} the corresponding right (and left) \textit{discrete} Floquet-Bloch modes and $c^{-}>c^{+}$, since we restrict attention to $\mu_->\mu_+$ in Eq.~\eqref{eq: Initial condition for inhomogeneous NLS}.
 Notice that a key point that we leverage herein is that the seemingly far more complex dam break problem involving two Floquet-Bloch modes in the heterogeneous, continuum PDE simplifies considerably to a ``regular'' Riemann problem at the DNLS level.
 Hence, our plan is to address the latter, utilizing ideas from~\cite{mohapatra2025dam}, among others, in order to obtain information about the continuum problem with the periodic potential. \\\textbf{Remark:} Restricting consideration to the first band, we must have and thus, $c^{\mp}\approx \psi^{\mp}(x,0)/(\sum_{n}w_{n}(x))$.
 Fig.~\ref{fig:periodic_construction} illustrates this trivial superposition of first band Wannier basis functions to yield the lattice eigenmodes.